socs-kul/socs-kul.github.io/_exercises/2-asm-basics.md

 ### Exercise 2

-Translate the program from exercise 4 to RISC-V. You don't have to ask for user input, store the input integer in the data section.
+Translate the following program to RISC-V. The C-program asks the user for a positive integer and iteratively computes the factorial of this integer.
+You don't have to ask for user input, store the input integer in the data section.

 {% if site.solutions.show_session_1 %}